developer-friendly/blog/docs/posts/2024/0015-ory-oathkeeper.md

     deployment tools such as Helm.

-    However, the upstream Helm chart seems to be quite inflexible and due to the lack of customization allowed, we had to resort to Kustomization.
+    However, the upstream Helm chart seems to be quite inflexible and due to the lack of customizations allowed, we had to resort to Kustomization.

+    Opting for the Helm installation would require us to do a lot of post-render Kustomization, both ugly and unmaintainable.

-As of writing this blog post, Ory Oathkeeper has native Kubernetes support for *rules*, i.e., you can create Kubernetes resources to have Oathkeeper rules.
+As of writing this blog post, with the help of Oathkeeper Maester[^maester-repo], Ory Oathkeeper has native Kubernetes support for *rules*, i.e., you can create Kubernetes resources to have Oathkeeper rules.
 :muscle: